Location: Bagerhat, Sundarbans, Paharpur, Srimangal, Sonargaon

 Next Scheduled Tour: Please Check Bellow

-- Visit all 3 UNESCO world Heritage sites in Bangladesh.
+- Visit all 3 UNESCO World Heritage Sites in Bangladesh.

-- Visit a Santal tribal village and experience their lifestyle.
+- Visit villages of different tribes in Rajshahi and Srimangal and experience their lifestyle.

 Itinerary of Glories of Bangladesh